DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: DreamCatalyst

 and $\chi$, $\delta$, $\gamma$ are hyperparameters, respectively.
 We set $\chi=0.075$, $\delta=0.2$, and $\gamma=0.8$ for all experiments.
+As shown in Fig.~\ref{fig:dreamcatalyst_coeff}, the formulation of DreamCatalyst fulfills the two conditions, thereby our objective function is suitable for editing tasks and diffusion reverse process.
+The primary difference between DreamCatalyst and PDS lies in the formulation of $\Phi(t)$ and $\Psi(t)$.
+This modification reduces editing time in two key ways: (1) the reweighting scheme enables the use of the approximated diffusion reverse process, familiar to the diffusion sampling procedure; (2) DreamCatalyst avoids inefficient distillation.
+In PDS, distillation at small timesteps leads to excessive identity preservation, which disrupts editing.
+In contrast, our weighting facilitates efficient distillation without interrupting the editing process.
+These factors significantly reduce the number of optimization steps, thereby decreasing the overall editing time.

-As shown in Fig.~\ref{fig:dreamcatalyst_coeff}, the formulation of DreamCatalyst fulfills the two conditions, thereby decreasing timestep sampling is applicable in our formulation. \\ The SDEdit process with minimizing $\mathcal{L}_{\text{DreamCatalyst}}$ requires diffusion reverse process-likely timestep sampling.
-To achieve the objective, we adopt decreasing timestep sampling, which uniformly samples timestep $t=T\rightarrow1$.
-We notice that despite the non-increasing timestep sampling~\citep{huang2023dreamtime} is also a good option, we employ decreasing timestep sampling for fulfilling \cref{eqn:16} as possible in entire timesteps.
-Comprehensively, the proposed objective function and decreasing timestep sampling enable the SDEdit process with a parameterized model, especially NeRF in this paper.
-The overall framework of DreamCatalyst is shown in Fig.~\ref{fig:framework}.
+The SDEdit process with minimizing $\mathcal{L}_{\text{DreamCatalyst}}$ requires diffusion reverse process-likely timestep sampling.
+To achieve this, we adopt decreasing timestep sampling, which uniformly samples timestep $t=T\rightarrow1$.
+While the non-increasing timestep sampling~\citep{huang2023dreamtime} is also a good option, we employ decreasing timestep sampling for fulfilling \Cref{eqn:15} in all timesteps.
+Our specialized objective function with decreasing timestep sampling enables the SDEdit process with a parameterized model, especially NeRF and 3DGS in this paper.
+The overall framework of DreamCatalyst is illustrated in Fig.~\ref{fig:framework}.
+Initially, $t$ is sampled with decreasing timestep sampling.
+Subsequently, both the rendered and source images are perturbed according to $t$. \Cref{eqn:17} is then computed with each perturbed image.
+Finally, the 3D model is optimized by the loss function.
+We omit the U-Net Jacobian term as previous works to calculate the gradient of $\mathcal{L}_{\text{DreamCatalyst}}$.